 Children of 7 and older who have been baptised and are regular worshippers at the University Church are invited to be admitted to receive Holy Communion.
-Admission to Holy Communion takes place each year on the Feast of Christ the King (usually the last Sunday in November).
+Admission to Holy Communion takes place each year on Trinity Sunday.
 Preparation takes place in Children's Church in the weeks leading up to this Sunday.

 For further information about Baptism, Confirmation and Admission to Holy Communion, please contact the Vicar: email@example.com.